1965–66 Michigan Wolverines men's basketball team: Schedule

-Post season
+Postseason

 In the 22-team 1966 NCAA Division I men's basketball tournament, Michigan reached the elite eight in the Mideast region by earning a bye and defeating the Western Kentucky Hilltoppers 80-79.
 The team then fell to the Kentucky Wildcats 84-77.

 Accomplishments

 Russell won the Chicago Tribune Silver Basketball as Big Ten MVP for a second year in a row.
 When Russell was selected as a 1966 NCAA Men's Basketball All-American for the third year in a row it was the first three-time recognition for a Wolverine.
 Following the season Russell was the Number one overall player selected in the NBA draft.
 He won the numerous national player of the year awards including the Oscar Robertson Trophy, Associated Press College Basketball Player of the Year, UPI College Basketball Player of the Year, Sporting News Men's College Basketball Player of the Year and the Helms Foundation College Basketball Player of the Year.